Igrekess/AirDropC1/README.md

 AirDropC1 is an AppleScript that allows you to quickly AirDrop selected images from Capture One.
 It automatically exports the selected variants and opens AirDrop to share them.

-This script have been tested on osX Sonoma 14.4.1 and Capture One Pro 16.5.3.1.
+This script have been tested on Sonoma 14.4.1 and Capture One Pro 16.5.3.1.

 ## Prerequisites